edmundhung/conform/docs/ja/api/react/future/useControl.md

 ### `value?: string`

-The value of the checkbox or radio input when it is checked.
-This is used to set the value attribute of the base input when it is first registered.
+The value of a checkbox or radio input when checked.
+This sets the value attribute of the base input.

 ```ts
 const control = useControl({